Nothing beats a day at the beach in the summer. During these warm months, some of our favourite activities include swimming and tanning.

 - a pair of flip flops

-You're probably thinking: How am I going to survive with three swimsuits for the entire week?
+How am I going to get by with three bikinis for the entire week, you're presumably wondering.

-And the answer is: For years, minimalists have survived with even less.
-So some of them go for two— enough to wear a dry pair while the other is being dried on the patio.
-(And I'm sure some of the extreme minimalists go for one.)
+And the truth is: Minimalists have managed for years with even less.
+Some of them decide to buy two, which will allow them to wear a dry pair while the other is drying on the patio.
+(And I'm certain that some of the most strict minimalists choose for one.)

-Well, there you go— 3 swimsuits maximum.
-Three is a perfect number to account for unexpected situations like what if it drizzles in the patio or what if the elastic of my bikini gave up on me while still fitting everything in a carry-on.
+There you have it—a maximum of three bikinis.
+Three is the ideal number to allow for unforeseen circumstances like what if it starts to rain on the patio or what if my bikini's elastic breaks while still fitting everything in a carry-on.

-Mind you; you don't have to be a minimalist to opt for less.
-You could be a regular consumer who's terrified enough of the possibility of losing your luggage.
+To choose less, keep in mind that you don't have to be a minimalist.
+You might be a regular customer who is sufficiently alarmed by the thought of losing your luggage.

 2. If you hate unwashed swimsuits but still wanna pack light

-If you hate unwashed swimsuits but still want to pack light, you only need one additional item:
+If you don't like dirty swimwear but still want to travel light, you simply need one more thing:

 - 100 grams of detergent

-"But I don't want to think about laundry during vacation."
+However, I don't want to consider laundry when on vacation.

-If that's the case, phone the resort and ask if they offer a laundry service or if there's one nearby.
-And depending on your swimsuit's fabric, you might wanna request a "hand wash only".
+If so, call the resort and find out if they have laundry services or if there are any available nearby.
+Additionally, depending on the material of your swimsuit, you might want to ask for "hand wash only".

 - Four swimsuits